Skip to main content

 What is the top-ranked school in Rhode Island?

-The top-ranked school in Rhode Island on MySchoolScout is Narragansett Elementary in Narragansett, with a composite score of 9.8/10.
+The top-ranked school in Rhode Island on MySchoolScout is Jamestown School-melrose in Jamestown, with a composite score of 9.6/10.

 How does MySchoolScout rate schools in Rhode Island?

 MySchoolScout rates schools using publicly available data from the NCES Common Core of Data and the Rhode Island Department of Education.
-Each school receives a 1-10 composite score based on four components: Academic Achievement, Student Growth, Equity, and School Environment.
+Each school receives a 1-10 composite score built from Student Growth, Poverty-Adjusted Academic Achievement, and School Environment — plus College Readiness for high schools.
+Weights vary by school level, and equity data is shown for context but not scored.

 Data from NCES Common Core of Data, Rhode Island Dept. of Education, and U.S. Census ACS for the 2023–24 school year.
 Rankings computed by MySchoolScout.
 See all data sources.